Unknotted Reeb orbits and nicely embedded holomorphic curves: Preparation

 \begin{exmp} We denote by $\xi\std \subset T S^{2n-1}$ the \defin{standard contact structure} on the sphere, which arises as the convex boundary of the standard symplectic unit ball with a Liouville vector field pointing radially outward.
 In coordinates $(x_1,y_1,\ldots,x_n,y_n) \in \RR^{2n}$, the \defin{standard contact form} $\alpha\std$ is the restriction to $S^{2n-1} \subset \RR^{2n}$ of the Liouville form $\frac{1}{2} \sum_{j=1}^n (x_j\, dy_j - y_j\, dx_j)$. \end{exmp}

 Any choice of contact form $\alpha$ determines a \defin{Reeb vector field} $R_\alpha$ on $M$ via the conditions

-If $M$ is a convex hypersurface in a symplectic manifold $(W,\omega)$, then the orbits of $R_\alpha$ are precisely the orbits on $M$ of any Hamiltonian vector field defined by a Hamiltonian function on $(W,\omega)$ with $M$ as a regular level set; moreover, convexity implies that a neighbourhood of $M$ is foliated by other convex hypersurfaces that have the same Reeb obits.
+If $M$ is a convex hypersurface in a symplectic manifold $(W,\omega)$, then the orbits of $R_\alpha$ are precisely the orbits on $M$ of any Hamiltonian vector field defined by a Hamiltonian function on $(W,\omega)$ with $M$ as a regular level set; moreover, convexity implies that a neighbourhood of $M$ is foliated by other convex hypersurfaces that have the same Reeb orbits up to parametrization.
 See \cite{Geiges:book} for more on contact structures, and \cite{HoferZehnder} for more on the convexity condition in Hamiltonian dynamics.

 Given two closed contact manifolds $(M_-,\xi_-)$ and $(M_+,\xi_+)$, a \defin{strong symplectic cobordism} from $(M_-,\xi_-)$ to $(M_+,\xi_+)$ is a compact symplectic manifold $(W,\omega)$ whose boundary can be identified with $-M_- \sqcup M_+$ such that $M_-$ and $M_+$ are both convex hypersurfaces and the contact structures they inherit are isotopic to $\xi_-$ and $\xi_+$ respectively.
 Note that the orientation reversal for $M_-$ means that the Liouville vector field points \emph{inward} at~$M_-$ (for this reason we sometimes call $M_-$ the \defin{concave} boundary component), whereas it points outward at~$M_+$.
 Additionally, $(W,\omega)$ is called a \defin{Liouville} (or \defin{exact symplectic}) cobordism from $(M_-,\xi_-)$ to $(M_+,\xi_+)$ if the transverse Liouville vector field defined near $\p W$ can be assumed to extend to a global Liouville vector field.
 This is equivalent to requiring $\omega = d\lambda$ for some $1$-form $\lambda$ that restricts to the boundary as contact forms $\alpha_\pm := \lambda|_{TM_\pm}$ for~$\xi_\pm$.